onedata/onedata-acceptance/tests/gui/README.md

 # 2. Tests using existing Onedata installation

 Using this method, existing Onedata installation will be used.
-If there is no running Onedata installation it will be set up automatically.

 To start Onedata installation navigate to one_env directory and run
  ```